WOU Visiting Scholar Program

 More information about the requirement and applying for a waiver is located on the Travel.State.Gov website.

-Contact the Responsible Officers at Western Oregon University with any questions about the Exchange Visitor program.
+Contact the Alternate Responsible Officer and Responsible Officer at Western Oregon University with any questions about the Exchange Visitor program.

 Responsible Officer: Neng Yang